MaterializeInc/materialize/doc/user/content/cloud/administer-workspace.md

 Administrative users can set up shared workspaces and add and remove other users.

-To change a deployment name or size, click on the dots menu and select **Edit**.
+To change a deployment name or size, click on the relevant deployment card and select **Update** in the top right corner.

-To add users or remove users, click on the profile icon in the top navbar and select **Settings**.